Bahar Zendagi

 What would be your “dream job” in life?

-My dream is to become a dedicated mental health advocate, fostering open dialogue and support for those facing challenges.
-Drawing on my personal journey and professional work, I aim to create a safe space for people to connect, reflect, and heal.
-I believe that knowledge itself needs healing, and that belief guides my advocacy.
+My dream is to become an education advocate, fostering open dialogue about mental health and its impact on people’s lives.
+Drawing on my personal journey and professional work, I aim to create a safe space where people can connect, reflect, and heal.
+I believe that knowledge itself needs healing, and this belief guides my advocacy.
 Through my platform and the work of the Atifa Institute of Research and Philosophy for Rare Sleep Disorders, I will raise awareness, advocate for change, and empower others to prioritize mental well-being.

 Describe where you were raised and what your childhood was like.